-It is the employer's responsibility to notify Workcover immediately of any injury for which compensation may be payable.
+It is the employer's responsibility to notify Workcover or the self-insurer immediately of any injury for which compensation may be payable.
 The Employer should contact Workcover as soon as they know the details of their worker's injury.
-It's then the worker's decision to claim for compensation.
+It is then the worker's decision to claim for compensation.